AutoMQ/automq/docker/telemetry/README.md

-## Telemetry Deployment Demo for AutoMQ for Kafka
+## Observing AutoMQ for Kafka

-This module provides a demo for deploying multiple telemetry services (OTel Collector, Prometheus, Tempo, Grafana) for AutoMQ for Kafka.
+This document provides a guide on leveraging various observability services (OTel Collector, Prometheus, Tempo, Grafana) to observe and monitor AutoMQ for Kafka.

+### Limitations
+1. S3Stream module utilizes OpenTelemetry for instrumenting (including metrics and traces).
+AutoMQ for Kafka supports different methods to export them:
+   - Metrics:
+     - Prometheus: Metrics can be exposed via Prometheus HTTP server, which can be scraped by your own Prometheus backend.
+     - OTLP: Metrics can be exported to OTel Collector via OTLP protocol, which can be then exported to multiple backend as configured.
+     - Logs: Metrics can be directly logged to file system (logs/s3stream-metrics.log)
+   - Traces: Traces are only supported to be exported via OTLP protocol to OTel Collector.
+2. The original JMX metrics from Apache Kafka remain unchanged, you can observe them via JMX exporter or JConsole.
+We are actively working on transforming them into OpenTelemetry metrics for exportation
+3. The deployment configuration contained in this module is only meant for preview purpose, and should not be used in production environment due to performance and security concerns.

 ### Quick Start
 1. (Optional) set environment variables for data storage